mpriessner/ChemStructLLM_/README.md

         └── ... (additional run folders)
 ```

 **Note**: These files are essential for reproducing the experimental results and running the complete workflow analysis.
+The `data_exp` folder contains experimental datasets that are specifically required by the data analysis and testing Jupyter notebooks.

 ## Usage